hykim-soulis/natours/readme.md

 # Natours Application

-Tour booking api and server-side rendered website using node.js, express, mongoDB, mongoose and pug
+Natours application is a tour booking api and server-side rendered e-commerce website using node.js, express, mongoDB, mongoose and pug.

 ## Project Description

-### Features
+### Website Features

 - Show all tours and display detail page of each tour with other users' reviews
 - User log in, change password, reset password, secure cookies and user role authorization
-  - admin email: admin@natours.io / password: test1234
+  - **admin** email: admin@natours.io / password: test1234
-  - user email: laura@example.com / password: test1234
+  - **user** email: laura@example.com / password: test1234
-  - guide email: jennifer@example.com / password: test1234
+  - **guide** email: jennifer@example.com / password: test1234
-- Book and pay for a tour and check bookings history at my bookings in account settings page
+- Book and pay for a tour and check booking history at my bookings in account settings page

 ### API Documentation